carlos-l/PowerShell-Scripts/vSphere-Support-Tool/README.md

 ```

 ### Warning and Disclaimer
-* By using this script you accept and risks to your enviroment.
+* By using this script you accept and risks to your environment.
 As always test before using in production.
 * Uploads to VMWare are encrypted over FTPS